 There are ratings agencies measuring how ethical a stock is.
-Some useful ones, with free tools, include Sustainalytics and CSR hub.
+Some useful ones, with free tools, include Sustainalytics and CSR hub, which can help you with your ethical investing journey.
 At Claro, we use advanced research by a third party data provider to get in-depth ESG data on the companies in our portfolios.

 Detecting greenwashing is important for ethical investors.
 If a company has vaguely ethical-looking pictures and words, without any solid information it could be guilty.
 And if the information is extremely hard to find… there’s probably a reason they don’t want to share it.

 Key takeaways on ethical investing

 - Investing in line with your values, or ethical investing, can be an impactful way to do your bit and make the world a better place … But it’s not always straightforward!